Rough weather made for a disjointed affair in Edinburgh – not that English fans will care

 England hold nerve in sodden Calcutta Cup bout

-The squib may have washed away amid the downpour and gusts in Edinburgh, but despite the minging conditions brought on by Storm Ciara, the Calcutta Cup will be sent safe and warm to Twickenham.
+THE SQUIB may have washed away amid the downpour and gusts in Edinburgh, but despite the horrid conditions brought on by Storm Ciara, the Calcutta Cup will be sent safe and warm to Twickenham.
 There was only one try to cheer about in the 13-6 win, with Ellis Genge muscling over.
 Yet on a day when the weather ruined any chance to build sustained momentum, England held their nerve to come away with the result.

 They have their first Six Nations win this term and Scotland have a second losing bonus point in a fortnight.

-The Scots have held the trophy for the last two seasons thanks to a swashbuckling spirit and a never-say-die attitude that saw them glide to victory in 2018 and secure the most miraculous of draws last term.
-They stood their ground when they could here and still swung hard, but this game was played with swamp rules – hoist it high and go for the kill when the opposition made any errors.
+The Scots have held the relic for the last two seasons thanks to a swashbuckling spirit and a never-say-die attitude that saw them glide to victory in 2018 and secure the most miraculous of draws last year.
+They stood their ground when they could here and still swung hard, but this game was played with swamp rules – hoist it high and go for the kill when the opposition make any errors.

-Scotland captain Stuart Hogg will have another sleepless night thinking about the ball that never sat up for him, that he barely touched down over his own line for a 5m scrum – after the ball squirted out Farrell got a hand on it and thought he got himself a try.
+Scotland captain Stuart Hogg will have another sleepless night thinking about the bou that never sat up for him, that he barely touched down over his own line for a 5m scrum – after the ball squirted out, Farrell got a hand on it and thought he got himself a try.

 There were few moments for the Scots to savour.
 Rory Sutherland’s startling break from halfway, early in the second half, stood out.
 There were some clattering hits and Hogg also made a nice half break and sent a probing kick deep into touch.
-It was 3-0 to England at half-time, but after an Adam Hastings penalty it was 3-all with plenty of time left and neither side ran away with things.
+It was 3-0 to England at half-time, but after an Adam Hastings penalty it was 3-all with plenty of time left.
+Neither side ran away with things.

 It was an unusual game and there were more boots to ball than any union fan would want to watch.
-Yet, with an astronomical error-count, Scotland came off second best.
+With an astronomical error-count, Scotland came off second best.

 The pressure told in the end and England were pragmatic enough to send kick after kick spinning into the night sky.
 They came out to the good on the penalty count and they deserved their score.
 Both sides made hard work of it.